EDUCBA Logo

 • This book provides great insights into cognitive and behavioral biases and how to overcome the biases while investing and financial planning.

-• The book explains relevant and practical issues with ease which will help professionals as well as beginners in the financial realm.
+• The book explains relevant and practical issues with ease, which will help professionals and beginners in the financial realm.

 • It is a self-help book for investors and financial advisors, providing a framework for understanding market inefficiencies.
 It tells readers how to convert these inefficiencies into profit-earning opportunities.